c-bata/goptuna/README.md

 * Continue from where we stopped in the previous optimizations.
 * Scale studies to tens of workers that connecting to the same RDB storage.
-* Check optimization results via built-in dashboard.
+* Check optimization results via a built-in dashboard.

 ### Advanced usage